-Honey: I always use and recommend raw honey in recipes.
+Honey: I always use and recommend the raw product in recipes.
 You can find it for sale online but if you have a local beekeeper – it’s a great time to share a little local love.
 Properly stored pure honey never spoils – keep a jar in your pantry.

-Wooden Sticks: You can find round pointed sticks in the baking section of our local store.
+Wooden Sticks: You can find round pointed sticks in the baking section of most local stores.
 However, if that proves to be a problem, you can use the flat craft sticks too.

 This is truly a very simple recipe and does not require a lot of heavy lifting in the kitchen.
 I will warn you that as with many types of candy making, I have better results on less humid days.

 If you have a problem with too much of the coating running off – either you did not cook this mix long enough or you are fighting humid weather.
 This does tend to be thinner than some types of caramel.
-You can double dip or let the mix cool a bit longer before you start dipping.
+You can dip apples twice or let the mixture cool a bit longer before you start dipping.